En Tus Manos (album)

-En Tus Manos is the twentieth studio album by La Mafia.
+En Tus Manos (In Your Hands) is the twentieth studio album by La Mafia.
 It was released on June 3, 1997.

 The album peaked at number four in the Billboard Regional Mexican Albums chart and also reached top ten in the Billboard Top Latin Albums chart.
 En Tus Manos earned them the Grammy Award for Best Mexican-American Performance at the 40th Grammy Awards.